-3.87 To ensure that controls are in place to ensure that officers do not carry out private work in council time and that they are aware of an employer's rights with regard to intellectual property.
+3.87 To ensure that controls are in place to ensure that officers that one council time and that they staff are aware of an employer's rights with regard to intellectual property.

 Asset Disposal

 3.88 It would be uneconomic and inefficient for the cost of assets to outweigh their benefits.
 Obsolete, non-repairable or unnecessary resources should be disposed of in accordance with the law and the regulations of the authority.